open-quantum-safe/liboqs/README.md

 Contributing
 ------------

 Contributions that meet the acceptance criteria above are gratefully welcomed.
-See [CONTRIBUTING.md](https://github.com/open-quantum-safe/liboqs/blob/ds-nist-branch/CONTRIBUTING.md) for details on contributing an implementation.
+See <a href="https://github.com/open-quantum-safe/liboqs/blob/ds-nist-branch/CONTRIBUTING.md">CONTRIBUTING.md</a> for details on contributing an implementation.

 Lifecycle for nist-branch
 -------------------------